Smooting/Coggwheel/README.md

 # Coggwheel
-For the development and dissemination of Physics, and anything else that may come along.
+For the development and dissemination of Physics, and anything else that may be of interest.